martin-ueding/vigilant-crypto-snatch/docs/index.md

 First you need to [install](installation.md) the software, then [configure](configuration.md) it.
 Test the program using the instructions for [running](usage.md), then choose a [deployment](deployment.md) strategy that suits your needs.

 You can find the [source code on GitHub](https://github.com/martin-ueding/vigilant-crypto-snatch).
+Download statistics via [PyPI Stats](https://pypistats.org/packages/vigilant-crypto-snatch).

 In case you wonder about the name: Dips means that the price dives.
 Submarines dive.
 The HMS Vigilant is a submarine of the British Navy.
 But also vigilance means to observe.